rizalpurnawan23/AbstrakDAMSMEL/README.md

 ## **Overview**

-**AbstrakDAMSMEL** (Abstrak-Directional Adaptive Metric Sampling Minimal Expected Loss), is a Python package for mathematical optimisation developed by Rizal Purnawan in collaboration with Dr. Dieky Adzkiya (Department of Mathematics, Institut Teknologi Sepuluh Nopember) under project Abstrak.
+**AbstrakDAMSMEL** (Abstrak-Directional Adaptive Metric Sampling Minimal Expected Loss), is a Python package for mathematical optimisation developed by Rizal Purnawan and Dieky Adzkiya (Department of Mathematics, Institut Teknologi Sepuluh Nopember) under project Abstrak.

-**DAMSMEL** (Directional Adaptive Metric Sampling Minimal Expected Loss) is an optimisation method for continuous optimisation, currently for unconstraint problems, developped by Rizal Purnawan and Dr. Dieky Adzkiya (Department of Mathematics, Institut Teknologi Sepuluh Nopember) on an independent research project.
+**DAMSMEL** (Directional Adaptive Metric Sampling Minimal Expected Loss) is an optimisation method for continuous optimisation, currently for unconstraint problems, developped by Rizal Purnawan and Dieky Adzkiya (Department of Mathematics, Institut Teknologi Sepuluh Nopember) on an independent research project.

 **DAMSMEL** uses adaptive metric sampling with exponentially decaying distance of adjacent points and by exploiting the minimal expected loss in the samples.
 In our paper, we have shown DAMSMEL's convergence for convex optimisation landscapes.